 Ingredients

-- 1 lb chicken cut in bite size pieces
+- 1 lb. chicken breasts or chicken thighs cut in bite size pieces

 - 1 tablespoon Creole or Cajun seasoning